kykyev/kykyev.github.io/_posts/2014-01-19-angularjs-dependency-injection.markdown

 });
 ```

 Here we see DI in action: function is invoked and parameter `$provide` is taken seemingly out of nowhere.
-DI mechanics will be reviewed later, for now we may observe that in `createInjector` function `providerCache` is prepopulated with a `$provide` object, so provider injector knows about it.
+DI mechanics will be reviewed later, for now we may observe that in `createInjector` function `providerCache` is prepopulated with a `$provide` object, so provider injector already knows about it.

 ```javascript
 providerCache = {